mayurd8862/FileSense.AI-Semantic-File-Renamer/README.md

 ## 🚀 Features

-- **AI-Powered Renaming**: Uses advanced AI to analyze and understand file content for intuitive naming.
+- **AI-Powered Renaming**: Uses Gen AI to analyze and understand file content for intuitive naming.
 - **Wide Format Support**: Handles a variety of file types including PDFs, DOCs, images, and more.
-- **Multi-Language Support**: Supports multiple languages for global usability.
 - **Seamless Integration**: Easy to use with a user-friendly interface for efficient file management.

 ---